roytang/blog/content/post/2009/10/weekend-project-1-mtg-utils-decklist-sharing-tool.md

 -- the Django template engine included with GAE seems to be earlier than version 1, as the escapejs filter wasn't available and I had to write it myself.
 Still, being familiar with the Django template engine helped a lot

 -- WordPress.com blogs don't allow Javascript inside the posts, so the blog sharing code I provide won't work there.
 It works on Blogger though.
-I'll look for a workaround&#8230;(iframes?)
+I'll look for a workaround... (iframes?)

 -- I've yet to try using memcache, so the current version doesn't cache anything, I mean to try it in a future version